 High school and beyond

-We promote safe teen driving by providing tools and support to area high schools and peer-to-peer teen driving events.
+We promote safe driving at area high schools and peer-to-peer teen driving events.

-Our Adolescent Medicine Clinic provides specialized physical, behavioral and sexual healthcare services for thousands of adolescents and teens, the majority of whom are insured by Medicaid.
+Our Adolescent Medicine Clinic provides physical, behavioral and sexual healthcare for thousands of tweens and teens, the majority of whom are insured by Medicaid.

-Our sexual and reproductive health educator presents at schools and manages an anonymous text line to reach youth at risk for sexual and reproductive health conditions.
+Our sexual and reproductive health educator presents at schools and manages an anonymous text line to reach youth at risk for sexual health conditions.

 These reports summarize Children's Colorado's past plans to sustain and develop new community benefit programs that address the prioritized needs that emerged from needs assessments and respond to other identified community health needs.